 On September 13, 2018, the Company entered into a two-year collaboration agreement with the University of Jaen (the "University") to provide certain research services to the Company.
-In consideration of such services, the Company agreed to pay the University approximately 52,000 Euros (\$59,508 USD) in year one and a maximum of 40,000 Euros (\$45,775 USD) in year two.
+In consideration of such services, the Company agreed to pay the University approximately 52,000 Euros (\$59,508 USD) in year one which was paid in fiscal 2019 and a maximum of 40,000 Euros (\$45,775 USD) in year two which will be paid in fiscal 2020.
 Additionally, in exchange for full ownership of the intellectual property the Company agreed to pay royalties of 2% of net revenues to the University.